JiangPeng-Scholar/edu/_pages/about.md

 I am **Yue WU (吴越)**, a fourth-year undergraduate student at the [School of the Gifted Young](http://en.scgy.ustc.edu.cn/), [University of Science and Technology of China (USTC)](http://en.ustc.edu.cn/), majoring in Information & Computational Science (2019 fall --- 2022 summer GPA: 3.98/4.3, rank: 1st in the major).
 I grew up in Wuxi, Jiangsu in eastern China.

-My primary research interest is analysis, development and implementation of high-order numerical methods for PDEs, especially the discontinuous Galerkin methods and finite element methods.
+My primary research interest is the analysis, development and implementation of high-order numerical methods for PDEs, especially the discontinuous Galerkin methods and the finite element methods.
 See my programming experience [here](/research_red/).

-I joined the research group lead by [Prof. Mengping ZHANG](https://dsxt.ustc.edu.cn/zj_ywjs.asp?zzid=860) and [Prof. Yan JIANG](http://staff.ustc.edu.cn/~jiangy/index.html) in 2021 and conducted my *Undergraduate Research Program*.
-In the summer of 2022, I worked on a small project under the supervision of [Prof. Xiangxiong ZHANG](https://www.math.purdue.edu/~zhan1966/index.html).
-Currently I am conducting my graduation project on DG methods for the p-Laplacian equation under the supervision of [Prof. Yan XU](https://faculty.ustc.edu.cn/yxu).

-During the 2022 spring semester, I served as a teaching assitant in *Computational Methods B*.

 Education
 ===

 * Sept.
 2019 --- June 2023: B.Sc. in Information & Computational Science, School of the Gifted Young, University of Science and Technology of China (expected)
 * Sept.
 2017 --- June 2020: High School, Wuxi No.1 High School

 Honors and Awards
 ===